benthecoder/covid19-flexdashboard/README.md

 ## ToDo

+- [ ] Add data section that displays table with reactable
 - [ ] learn how to dockerize dashboard for github actions to run image
 - [ ] Add vaccination data and visualizations
 - [ ] Add news section to dashboard for latest news